-Mandy Holmgren, a Staff Biologist with The Institute for Bird Populations, served as the 2018 Field Lead.
-Mandy began training six field technicians on April 29.
+Mandy Holmgren, a Staff Biologist with The Institute for Bird Populations, served as the 2019 Field Lead.
+Mandy began training six field technicians on April 28, including one returning crew member, who assisted with training.
 Training followed guidelines described in the NCCN Landbird Monitoring Protocol (Siegel et al. 2007).
-By the end of the official training session on May 19, only one of the six field technicians had passed the rigorous point count certification exam, and was able to begin collecting data.
-Three technicians passed within two weeks of the end of training, and the other two technicians passed the exam two additional weeks after that.
-All individuals who collected data during the 2018 field season (Table 1) were employees or volunteers of The Institute for Bird Populations or employees of the National Park Service.
+By the end of the official training session on May 19, only one of the five new field technicians had passed the rigorous point count certification exam, and was able to begin collecting data.
+Two technicians passed within ten days of the end of training, and the other two technicians passed the exam about three additional weeks after that.
+All individuals who collected data during the 2019 field season (Table 1) were employees or volunteers of The Institute for Bird Populations.

 Figure 2.
-Approximate locations of transects conducted at Mount Rainier National Park in 2018.
+Approximate locations of transects conducted at Mount Rainier National Park in 2019.

 Figure 3.
-Approximate locations of transects conducted at North Cascades National Park Complex in 2018.
+Approximate locations of transects conducted at North Cascades National Park Complex in 2019.

 Figure 4.
-Approximate locations of transects conducted at Olympic National Park in 2018.
+Approximate locations of transects conducted at Olympic National Park in 2019.

 Figure 5.
-Locations of point count stations surveyed at San Juan Island National Historical Park in 2018; adjacent point count stations are 350 m apart.
+Locations of point count stations surveyed at Lewis and Clark National Historical Park in 2019; adjacent point count stations are 350 m apart.

 Table 1.
-Observers who conducted point counts in the North Coast and Cascades Network in 2018.
+Observers who conducted point counts in the North Coast and Cascades Network in 2019.

 Observer Role

-Kayla Bonnette Technician

-Kelsey Hamm Technician
+Nathan Hoeme Technician

-Scott Gremel NPS Biologist

 Mandy Holmgren Field Lead

+Kathleen Kleinschmidt Technician

-Fanter Lane Technician
+Collin McElroy Technician

-Aidan Mazur Technician
+Kathryn Perlman Technician

 Katelyn Ray Technician

-Hannah Toutonghi Technician
+Matthew Schumaker Technician